conestack/cone.app/docs/source/widgets.rst

                 'icon': 'ion-ios7-gear'
             }]

-Another option to implement serverside search logic is to overwrite the ``livesearch`` JSON view.
+Another option to implement the serverside search logic is to overwrite the ``livesearch`` JSON view.

 .. code-block:: python